s-ol/alive/docs/guide.md

-While `moonscript` and `luasystem` are required by the core of `alive`, the other packages (`osc`, `luasocket` and `lua-rtmidi`) are specific to some modules of the alive language, and as long as you don't need to use these modules installation is optional.
+While `moonscript` and `luasystem` are required by the core of `alive`, the other packages (`osc`, `luasocket` and `lua-rtmidi`) are specific to some modules of the alive language, and as long as you don't need to use these modules their installation is optional.

 In a later part of this guide, we will be using modules that require `osc` and `luasocket`, so it is recommended to install at least these two.
-However it is possible to follow a large portion of the guide without any of the three.
+However it is possible to follow a large portion of the guide without any of them.
 There will be a note marking the parts of the guide where specific dependencies are required.

-After installing the dependencies, you can clone the [`alivecoding` repository][git] using git:
+After installing the dependencies, you can download the `alive` source code from the [releases page][release], or clone the [git repository][git]:

     $ git clone https://github.com/s-ol/alivecoding.git

-You should now be able to run `alive` from within the repository, but first, you will need to create a file for it to run.
-Create an empty file in the text editor you want to use, and save it as `hello.alv` in the `alivecoding` repository.
-Then launch the `alive` copilot like so:
+To run the copilot, open a shell and navigate into the repository.
+You can now run the `hello.alv` example script using the following command:

     $ moon init.moon hello.alv
+    [copilot.moon:76     ] hello.alv changed at 1585138092
+    hello
+    world!
+    hello
+    world!

+You can stop it by pressing `^C` (control-C).

+### windows
+For Windows, a binary package is available from the latest [github release][release].
+It includes not only the `alive` source code, but also a compiled version of Lua 5.3 as well as Luarocks and all of `alive`'s dependencies.

+To use the binary package, simply extract the archive and move the folder wherever you want.
+You can now start the `hello.alv` example script by dragging it onto the `copilot.bat` file in the folder, or by running the following command from the main directory in `cmd.exe`:

+    C:\…\alive>copilot.bat hello.alv
-    hello.alv changed at 1583171231
+    [copilot.moon:76     ] hello.alv changed at 1585138092
+    hello
+    world!
+    hello
+    world!

+You can stop it by pressing `^C` (control-C).

+## evaluating code
+To get started writing your own code, create an empty file in the text editor you want to use, and save it as `test.alv` in the same folder as `hello.alv`.
+Now restart the copilot as described above, but substituting the new file.

-You should see a similar output message, indicating that `alive` processed the file.
-From now on, whenever you change `hello.alv` and save the file, `alive` will reload it and execute your new code.
+You should see a note indicating that `alive` processed the file.
+From now on, whenever you change `test.alv` and save the file, `alive` will reload it and execute your new code.
 When you are done, you can stop the copilot at any time using `^C` (control-C).

-## evaluating code
 `alive`'s syntax is very similar to Lisp.
 Expressions take the form of parenthesized lists like `(head a b c...)`, where the first element of the list (`head`) is the name of an operator or function, which defines what the expression as a whole will do, while the other elements are parameters whose meaning depends on the `head`.
-Let's start with a simple operator, [trace][]:
+Let's start with a simple operator, [print][]:
-[trace][] is used to inspect values by printing them to the copilot.
+[print][] is used simply to print messages to the copilot console.
 Enter the following in your file and save it:

-    (trace "hello world")
+    (print "hello world!")

 As soon as you save the file, you should notice two things happening:

 1. The copilot should print two new lines to the terminal:

        hello.alv changed at 1583424169
-       trace "hello world": <Value str: hello world>
+       hello world!

    In the first line, it notifies us that the file has changed.
-In the second line, you can see the output from [trace][]: it lets you know that `"hello world"` evaluated to a `Value` with the type `str` (string) and contents `hello world`.
+In the second line, you can see the output from [print][].
 2. The copilot will make a small modification to your file.
 Depending on the editor you are using, this may either result in you seeing the modification immediately, or a notice appearing that offers the option to reload the